PalladioSimulator/Palladio-Analyzer-Slingshot-Extension-Initialisation/README.md

 * The PCM instances are expected in their usual XML-format, no changes at all.
 Notably, this extensions Application builds upon ExperimentAutomation, thus an experiment model must be provided.

-* The JSON file for the snapshot must adhere/adheres to the format of this example:
+* The JSON file for the snapshot uses the file-extension `.snapshot` and must adhere/adheres to the format of this example:
   ```
   {
     "id":"id-of-the-state-this-snapshot-was-taken-for",